-Math 124: Calculus II (Multivariable) Spring, 2017
+Math 145: Calculus II (Multivariable) Spring 2019

 Course Description: This is a second course in calculus.
 We will extend the study of calculus from functions of the form y = f(x) to functions of the form z = f(x, y) and w = f(x, y, z), which occur much more frequently in real life.
-We will study how to represent these functions graphically in higher dimensional space, how to approximate their solutions numerically, and how to represent them analytically using matrices and linear algebra.
+We will study how to visualize these functions graphically in higher dimensional space, how to approximate their solutions numerically, and how to represent them analytically using matrices and linear algebra.
 Single-variable calculus is concerned with derivatives and integrals, and they are related by the Fundamental Theorem of Calculus.
 The multivariable analogues are partial derivatives, the gradient, and multiple integrals.
 We will study these concepts, with an emphasis on how to use them when building and using mathematical models of the world.
-We will use the computer program Sage to carry out calculations, allowing us to deemphasize hand calculations and algebra.
+In the real world, you rarely need to do calculations or algebraic simplifications by hand.
+Thus, we will de-emphasize these topics, and focus on concepts.
 Additionally, we will study sequences and series (which form a bridge between this class and Math 321) and differential equations (which form a bridge to Math 231).